Your Year of Living OCD: 2013

 Apr 28: The Company You Keep.
 Spectacular cast helps remind us why the 1960s are still relevant.
 Plot stretches too far with the interpersonal revelations though.

 May 1: Ginger and Rosa.
-Film seems to be saying that political activism and promiscuity are the last refuges of the social misfit.
+Film seems to be saying that political activism and philosophy are the last refuges of the sexually confused.
 I don't think that was the intent.

 May 3: Iron Man Three (3D).
 Tons of fun.
 I'm stunned that the cute-kid subplot not only works, but actually elevates the proceedings.

-May 4: Flash Gordon (with Brian Blessed commentary).
+May 4: Flash Gordon (with Brian Blessed commentary, 1980).
 Too bad I can't start every day with a CHUD Watch-Along.
 Good times, folks.

 May 5: The Gatekeepers.
-Six former heads of Israeli security relate their experiences in counter-terrorism with clear-eyed pragmatism and 20/20 hindsight.
+Six former heads of Israeli security relate their experiences in counter-terrorism, with the pragmatism that only 20/20 hindsight can provide.
 Riveting.

 May 9: Furious 6 (6 Furious?
 Fur6us? -- the main-title typography is confusing).
 They don't come much dumber than this.
-Damned attractive cast though.
+Damned fun though, and everybody's an eyeful.

-May 10: After.Life.
-Provocative, haunting premise, muddled by narrative dead-ends, horror-movie cliches and illogical fake-outs.
+May 10: After.Life (2009).
+Provocative, haunting premise, muddled by narrative dead-ends, horror-movie clichés and illogical fake-outs.
 Christina Ricci gives it her all.

 May 14: The Great Gatsby (3D).
 Overwrought and obvious, but beautiful.
 Now let's see Luhrman take on Wagner or something.

-May 21: TRON.
+May 21: TRON (1982).
 I don't care what you think, I still love it.
 And one more thing: don't think any more.

 Another big catch-up for me.
 I'll do it in two parts to make it easier.